neovarier/path_planner/README.md

 # Path Planner Project

 The goal of the path planner project is to make the self driving vehicle drive on a 3 lane highway simulator.
 The self car should be able to complete a lap wihtout any incidents - collision, exceeding maximum velocity, maximum acceleration & maximum jerk.
 The car should be able make lane changes whenever it needs to.
+The project walk through was very much helpful.

 To complete this project I focused on following two areas:
 * Behaviour planning